Graduate Program

 "¿DE DONDE ERES?"

-2. Interdisciplinary MA: language, literature and culture as well as another field in the humanities (2 years)
+- Interdisciplinary MA: language, literature and culture as well as another field, such as Anthropology, English Literature, TESL/TEFL, among others (2 years).

-The Graduate Certificate in French Linguistics and Literary Studies provides academic training to students in the French language, Francophone literatures and cultures at the Master’s level, while advancing their proficiency of French, at the graduate level.
+The graduate certificates in Linguistics and Literary Studies provide academic training to students in French or Spanish language, literatures and cultures at the Master’s level, while advancing their proficiency in the language at the graduate level.

 "Intéressé à étudier le français?"